DonkeyKong1021/quant_library/README.md

    - **Bulk fetch**: Use `python scripts/fetch_all_tickers.py` to fetch data for all symbols in `tickers.json`
    - **Custom data**: Import your own data using the migration script or programmatically

    **Note**: No market data is included in this repository.
-All data must be fetched from external sources (primarily Yahoo Finance).
+All data must be fetched from external sources.
+QuantLib supports multiple data sources (Yahoo Finance, Alpha Vantage, Polygon.io).
+See [Data Setup Guide](docs/DATA_SETUP.md) for details.

 3. **Migrate existing data** (if you have parquet files from previous versions):
    ```bash